Dethatching a lawn is not a necessity. But when done properly, lawn dethatching can really increase the quality and health of your lawn.

 Manual Lawn Deathatching

 Manual dethatching is the most physically strenuous type of dethatching.
 This is done with a rake that has curved blades, and digs into your lawn as you dethatch.

 If you’re going to dethatch your lawn with a rake, invest in a dethatching rake (I own this one available on Amazon, and it works well).
 There are specific rakes for manual dethatching which are usually best when you do not have an incredible amount to dethatch.
 This is best for small lawn areas and these rakes are sold at most lawn & garden stores.

 You could try to use that iron rake you already own, but it won’t work as well.
 It’s worth buying one specifically designed for dethatching.

 If you are not in great physical shape then this will most likely not be the best option for you unless you only have a very small area to cover.
 This would be the cheapest of the options to purchase.

 Power rakes are similar to walk-behind lawn mowers and have rotating tines that slice into the grass/turf.
 These tines dig into the thatch and go all the way into the soil to pull pieces up and loosen/rake your lawn thatch, bringing it to the surface of your lawn.

 These power rakes are mainly good for thin layers of thatch.
 Power rakes are not a great option for sensitive or young grass.
 You would want to use this on strong grass that you aren’t worried to rip out, and I usually recommend overseeding afterward.

-Most people who use a power rake will rent a professional one from their local hardward store or box store, but you can purchase one if you know you’ll be detatching your lawn pretty regularly.
+Most people who use a power rake will rent a professional one from their local hardward store or box store.
+But you can purchase one if you know you’ll be dethatching your lawn pretty regularly.